 Todd Downes, Business Manager

 Melissa Troester, Ph.D., Center Director

-The Administrative Core of the UNC-CEHS provides administrative and scientific leadership, manages Center finances and resources to facilitate research related to our three focus areas, and supports activities in the Career Development Program, the Pilot Projects Program, Facility Cores, and the Community Outreach and Engagement Core.
+The Administrative Core of the UNC-CEHS provides administrative and scientific leadership, manages Center finances and resources to facilitate research related to our three focus areas, and supports activities in the Career Development Program, the Pilot Projects Program, Facility Cores, and the Community Engagement Core.

 Melissa Troester, Director

 Melissa Troester, Ph.D., is Center Director.
 The Troester laboratory studies breast cancer and benign breast disease using genomic, molecular pathology, and epidemiologic approaches.
 Much of Dr. Troester’s research focus has been on understanding interactions between the environment and breast genomics.
 She is Co-Principal Investigator on the Carolina Breast Cancer Study (CBCS), a study of breast cancer epidemiology and biology focused on understanding breast cancer disparities and she is Co-Leader of the Lineberger Comprehensive Cancer Center’s Cancer Epidemiology program.
 She has extensive experience working in consortia, including the African American Breast Cancer Epidemiology and Risk (AMBER) consortium, the Breast Cancer Association Consortium (BCAC), and the Cancer Genome Atlas project.
 In the TCGA, she led analyses of benign breast genomics.
 A common theme throughout her work is integrating genomic data and molecular biology with human studies of breast cancer etiology and progression.

 Stephanie Engel, Deputy Director and Research Director for Developmental Disease